MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/marketing-forms.md

 A marketing form defines a set of input fields arranged into a form layout.
 You'll probably build a small library of reusable forms that you can place on all your various marketing pages as needed.
 To add a marketing form to a specific marketing page, use a form element to position the form and choose local settings for it, which apply to that page only.

-Each marketing form is made from a collection of marketing form fields, plus form buttons, graphical elements, and a few configuration settings.
-Each field included in your form must be set up in Dynamics 365 Marketing as a marketing form field, which establishes options for how that field is presented in forms where it appears, and which lead or contact fields it maps to.
-Some features of a marketing form depend on which type of form it is—for example, a subscription center form can include subscription lists.
+Each marketing form is made from a collection of fields, buttons, graphical elements, and a few configuration settings.
+Each field included in your form must be set up in Dynamics 365 Marketing as a [marketing form field](marketing-fields.md), which establishes options for how that field is presented in forms where it appears, and which lead or contact fields it maps to in the database.
+Some features of a marketing form depend on which type of form it is&mdash;for example, a subscription center form can include subscription lists.

 <a name="form-types"></a>

-## Marketing form types
+## Marketing form types and subscription behavior

 As with marketing pages, each marketing form has a type, which maps directly to the page type where you can use that form.
 Though you can include more than one form on a marketing page, all forms on the page must be of the same type, and that type must match the type of the page itself.
 The available types are: